There’s a lot of uncertainty that comes with being a parent.

 When To Sleep Train

 Yes, being tired and stressed is expected as a parent (sometimes).
-But, if you feel your mental health is suffering and life has become unbearable due to a lack of sleep, it's time to take action.
+But, if you feel your mental health is suffering and life has become unbearable due to lack of sleep, it's time to take action.

 ● Everyone is constantly stressed, and it's not helping the relationship with our three-year-old: we're always snapping at him because we're so tired.